alessiocasali94/EldenRing-Stats-and-Inventory-Tool/README.md

 ### ⚠️ Important Disclaimer

-This tool is for **offline single-player use only**.
+This tool is intended **for offline single-player use only**.
-Do not use in online mode (PvP, co-op, invasions) — risk of ban.
+Do **not** use it in online mode (PvP, co-op, invasions) — risk of ban.
-Always backup your save files.
-The author is not responsible for any issues with your account or saves.
+Always backup your save files before using.

 ---

 ### 🛠️ Technical Information

-- Memory-based external tool
+- External memory editing tool
 - Built with ImGui overlay
 - Standalone (no injector required)
-- Updated for current Elden Ring version (2026)
+- Updated for 2026 version

 ---

 ### ⭐ Support the Project

-If this tool helped you — please star the repository! ❤️
+If the tool helped you — please star the repository! ❤️

 ---